lmorchard/blog.decafbad.com/_posts/2011-11-01-readerpocalypse.markdown

 There's a big difference between the way sharing happened on Google Reader, and the way it happens now on Google+.
 The best way I can think to explain is that the old way was item-centric and the new way is people-centric.
-In other words, *people* seem to be the main [social objects][] in Google+, whereas Google Reader used to treat *items* that way.
+In other words, *people* seem to be the dominant [social objects][] in Google+, whereas Google Reader used to treat *items* that way.